 Tips That Can Enlighten Your Conclusion

-- The conclusion should not be burdened with an unnecessary chain of details.
+- It should not be burdened with an unnecessary chain of details.

 - It should be as precise and easy to understand as possible.

-- You should mention important key points and finding.
+- You should mention important key points and findings.

-- Make sure to put all points in a flow so the reader can understand your researches in one go.
+- Make sure to put all points in a flow so the reader can understand your research in one go.

-- Do not add anything from your own side.
+- Do not add anything from your own.